Multi-Million Dollar Corruption Behind Puerto Rico's Leaked Chat, Journalists Say

 The reporters claim that sources close to the FBI have told them that the arrests of unidentified members of Rosello’s administration are iminent, following the six arrests on July 10th.

-Tens of thousands of protesters have stormed the streets of Puerto Rico, especially the steps of the governor’s mansion, demanding his resignation.
+Tens of thousands of protesters have stormed the streets of Puerto Rico, and especially the steps of the governor’s mansion, demanding his resignation.
 On several occasions the police have fired tear gas and used other suppression methods on activists, but still calls for Rosello’s resignation echo.

 Presidential candidates are starting to take stances on the island’s corruption allegations as well.